To show that the just life is better, Socrates first takes up the question of what justice is (Republic II.368c).

-This is what the reader might expect, given his practice in the early dialogues, but now, in the Republic, Socrates proceeds in an unexpected way.
-Instead of searching for what justice is, he searches for what justice is in a city and what it is in an individual.
+This is what the reader might expect, given his practice in the early dialogues in which he searches for a definition, but now, in the Republic, Socrates proceeds in an unexpected way.
+He does not search simply for what justice is.
+Instead, he searches for what justice is in a city and what it is in an individual.
 He says that he will search for what justice is in a city, because it is "bigger," and so presumably more straightforward to consider, and then, with the nature of justice in the city understood, he will search for what justice is in a human being.

-This strategy can seem puzzling, but Plato's Gorgias provides some explanation.
-Socrates says of a human being whose soul is properly organized and ordered that "if he did what is appropriate with respect to human beings, he would be doing what is just" (Gorgias 507a-b).
-He also says, a few lines earlier, that "when a certain order, the proper one for each thing, is present, a thing is good."
+This strategy can seem puzzling, but the Gorgias provides some explanation.
+Socrates says that when someone "does what is fitting (προσήκοντα) as regards men, his actions will be just (δίκαι᾽)..."
+(Gorgias 507a).
+A few lines earlier he says that "when a certain order, the proper (οἰκεῖος) one for each thing, is present, a thing is good" (Gorgias 506e).

-"[D]o you yourself answer and tell us what you say the just is.
+Remember also that Thrasymachus demanded that Socrates not explain what justice is by supplying a synonym.
+A synonym is not informative.
+He wants Socrates to say what justice is in terms of the underlying facts. "[D]o you yourself answer, Socrates, and tell us what you say the just is.
 And don't you be telling me that it is that which ought to be, or the beneficial or the profitable or the gainful or the advantageous, but express clearly and precisely whatever you say.
-For I won't take from you any such drivel as that" (Republic I.336d; cf. Clitophon 409c).
+For I won't take from you any such drivel as that" (Republic I.336d).

 What Justice is in the City

 Human beings organize themselves in cities to make their lives better.
 Cities provide the benefits of group living, but there are appropriate and inappropriate ways that human beings can organize themselves into a city.
 The appropriate organizations constitute justice in the city.
 These organizations function in a certain way.